thestormforge/examples/hpa/stormforger/README.md

 ## Deploy the voting webapp with ingress

-In this case the load test resides outside of the cluster.
-The voting webapp needs to expose an endpoint for in&out cluster traffic.
+Because the load test resides outside of the cluster, the voting webapp needs to be exposed publicly.

 Run:
 `kustomize build application | kubectl apply -f -`